Junior Starter Equals Career High with Eight Scoreless Innings and Seven Strikeouts

 Photos of the Illini playing Mizzou at Busch Stadium in St. Louis

-Drew Dickinson is in his second year as Illinois' pitching coach, after serving two stints as a volunteer assistant coach in 2009 and 2011.
+Drew Dickinson enters his third year as Illinois' pitching coach in 2013, after serving two stints as a volunteer assistant coach in 2009 and 2011.
 Dickinson oversees the development of the pitching staff and is instrumental in recruiting for the Fighting Illini.
 He has been a part of Illinois' two NCAA Regional berths in the past three seasons.